When was the last time you compared yourself to someone else?

 How to be free from the comparison game

-Recognizing when we are engaging in ego-driven comparison is the first step to freeing ourselves from unhealthy comparisons.
+Recognizing when we are engaging in ego-driven comparison is the first step to freeing ourselves from the comparison game.

 Then we can examine our thoughts about our inferiority or superiority with good humor and curiosity.
 We can see our egos at work trying to prove their worthiness.
 There is no need to believe those thoughts or give them any weight.